tatami-inc/tatami_r/docs/parallel.md

 ## Further comments

-Note that construction of the `UnknownMatrix` must always be performed on the main thread.
+Construction of the `UnknownMatrix` must always be performed on the main thread.
 This is because construction of the unknown fallback involves some calls into the R runtime; these are currently not protected from execution in worker contexts.
 Similarly, any **Rcpp**-based allocations - even default construction of classes like `Rcpp::NumericVector` - should be done in the main thread, just in case.

+`manticore::Executor::run()` is only required if the code can only be executed on the main thread.
+For code that must be serial but does not need to be on the main thread, we can just use a standard synchronization primitives (e.g., `<mutex>`) inside `tatami_r::parallelize()` calls.
+This works correctly as `tatami_r::parallelize()` uses `<thread>` under the hood.